FixingPixels/Aegis/README.md

 /aegis plan
 /aegis start
 ```
-That’s it!
+That's it!
 Aegis creates a clear structure for your project, helping you track tasks, make decisions, and plan efficiently—all using your favorite AI tool.
 The `/aegis init .` command (alternatively, `/aegis init new-project`) will initialize the framework in your project.

-The `/aegis plan` command will help you create and refine your project's `planning_document.md`.
+The `/aegis plan` command focuses solely on helping you create and refine your project's `planning_document.md`.
 This document outlines your project's goals, architecture, and implementation approach.
-You can modify the planning document as you go, or use your own existing planning document to start a new development session with `/aegis start`.
+Once you're happy with your planning document, use `/aegis start` to begin a new development session - this is when tasks will be created and project state initialized based on your planning document.

 ### Ready to Get Started?